-I'm scared of being home alone
+What to do if you're scared of being home alone

 Here’s the thing – you’re incredibly safe in your own home.
 With the windows and doors locked, day or night, you are most likely going to be fine.
 Risky actions like staying out late in a sketchy part of town or ignoring safety precautions like crosswalks are what’ll get you in trouble, not reading in your bed.
 If you’ve taken all the safety measures you can, there is very little chance of anything going wrong.
-Although these facts might be hard to stomach, the truth is that you aren’t in any danger.

 Since the real issue here is your anxiety and not your actual safety, the most important thing is to not freak out.
 Once the fear starts, it can be difficult to stay calm.
 Take deep breaths and try to focus on doing other activities.
 Practice piano or study some Spanish—anything to keep your mind busy.
 Watch a funny movie or call up a friend to pass the time with some pseudo-company.
 If you can enjoy your relaxing time at home, you’ll forget about your phobias and just have a good time.

 Talk to a parent or even a therapist about why staying home alone scares you so much.
 Your mom or pop might be able to switch around some scheduling to minimize your time at your house, or be able to calm you down.
 Just remember, you have nothing to be scared of.
-Good luck, chica!
+Good luck, girl!

 What's your fave thing to do when you have the house to yourself?
 Share in the comments!